bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scene refactor
 * Determine if any presence is ever rendered with different zIndex.
     * If not, PresenceSvg should get scene cubes key information from build.
+* Determine if scene store really needs its own song and scene index.

 # Bugs
 * Stage dimensions act like two row menu in mobile, even when not?
 * Verse scroll key not registered, and doesn't always work.
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
+* Presence layering.
+Weird bug where record player in Cremated is in front of bed in one scene, then behind it in other.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.